henrikglass/shaq/README.md

 Note that the output of `Mandelbrot` is assigned to the `input_texture` variable of `Gradient`, and that the outputs of both `Mandelbrot` and `Gradient` are assigned to `input_texture_1` and `input_texture_2` variables of `Split`.
-In other words, there is an implied order in which the shaders need to be rendered.
+In other words, there exists an implied order in which the shaders need to be rendered.
 Shaq determines this order automatically.
 In the general case, if there exists a cyclic dependency between the two shaders then Shaq will produce a warning message and fail to display an image for the affected shaders.